HyperSprite/react-firebase-auth-storybook-hack/README.md

 ## Setup

-configure a `.env` file with the following:
+Copy `.env-template` to `.env` and configure it with the settings from your Firebase app:

 ```js
 REACT_APP_API_KEY="get from firebase app"